M27113/Mini_Agentic_Pipeline/README.md

 6. **Add prompts**

-    And place prompt versions v1,v2.. as .txt files in promots
+    And place prompt versions v1,v2.. as .txt files in prompts

 7. **Run the pipeline**